Crazylegs Crane: Production

 This was Crazylegs Crane's first series dedicated solely to him.
-Previously, he had made regular appearances in the three DePatie-Freleng animated comedies, Tijuana Toads, The Blue Racer and The Dogfather.
+Previously, he had made regular appearances as an antagonist in the three DePatie-Freleng animated comedies: Tijuana Toads The Blue Racer and The Dogfather.
 Larry D. Mann voiced him in all but two of his appearances, with Bob Holt voicing him in the Tijuana Toads short "Flight to the Finish", and Daws Butler voicing him in the Dogfather short "The Goose That Laid a Golden Egg".
 His personality is similar to the Disney character Goofy.
 In the German series, this character was known as "Dummvogel", literally "stupid bird".

 The character's name was never spoken in the theatrical shorts, only being referred to as a "chicken" or a "crane" by other characters.
 When his own series entered production he was initially called "Ichabod Crane" before settling on "Crazylegs Crane".

 Plot

-In the cartoons that star Crazylegs Crane (voiced by Larry D. Mann), he always goes through various misadventures (often accompanied by his son Crazylegs Crane Jr. (voiced by Frank Welker)) and often deals with his frenemy, a fire-breathing dragonfly (voiced by Frank Welker impersonating Andy Kaufman).
+In the cartoons that star Crazylegs Crane (voiced by Larry D. Mann), he goes through various misadventures, often accompanied by his son Crazylegs Crane Jr. (voiced by Frank Welker).
+He often encounters his frenemy, a fire-breathing dragonfly (voiced by Frank Welker impersonating Andy Kaufman).

+Appearances

-None of the shorts contained any credit information; only the series title and episode title were shown.
+None of the Crazylegs Crane shorts contained any credit information; only the series title and episode title were shown.